UAW prepares for more auto strikes by Friday if progress remains elusive | Headlines

 Ford on Friday furloughed 600 workers who are not on strike at the Michigan Bronco plant because of the impact of the work stoppage.
 GM said it expected to halt operations at its Kansas car plant early this week because of the strike at its nearby Missouri plant, affecting 2,000 workers.
 'SUBSTANTIVE OFFER' IN CANADA

 A walkout by Canadian workers that shut those engine plants could cripple U.S. production of Ford's most profitable vehicles, even if the UAW decides not to order walkouts at truck plants in Kentucky; Dearborn, Michigan; and Kansas City, Missouri.
-Ford said in a statement it had agreed to continue negotiations beyond the contract deadline in hopes of reaching a tentative agreement.
+Ford said it had agreed to continue negotiations beyond the deadline in hopes of reaching a tentative agreement.

-The company has two engine plants in Canada that build V-8 motors for F-series and Super Duty pickups assembled in the United States.
-It also has an assembly plant in Ontario.
-Unifor has been seeking improved wages and pensions, as well as support in the transition to electric vehicles and additional investment commitments by Ford.

-Unifor will turn to getting agreements with GM and Stellantis after the Ford deal is completed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)